TrellixVulnTeam/face_recognition_cnn_XTHL/README.md

 black --check --target-version=py35 .
 ```

-> **Note**
+> **Warning**
-> To format the Jupyter Notebook file you need to install it through the command line, it won't be install with
+> To format the Jupyter Notebook file you need to install it through the command line, it won't be installed with
 > the `requirements.txt` and `setup.py`.

 ## Git Large File Storage